chromium/chromium/docs/ios/build_instructions.md

 to share files and configurations while the `group.${prefix}.common` is shared with Chromium and other applications from the same organisation and can be used to send commands to Chromium.

+`${prefix}.chrome.ios.dev.CredentialProviderExtension` needs the AutoFill Credential Provider Entitlement, which corresponds to the key `com.apple.developer.authentication-services.autofill-credential-provider` Please refer to Apple's documentation on how to set this up.

 ### Mobile provisioning profiles for tests